Mahita495/hangman_game/README.md

 # Hangman Game

-Its is word guessing game where the player has to guess the word by checking letter by letter.
+It is word guessing game where the player has to guess the word by checking letter by letter.
 If he guesses wrong letter, he loses a life.
 For each correct guess, the word will be filled.
 Th player has fixed no of lives to guess the word.

 Procedure: